GUIDE 2025

 Education

 For medical writers, it is advantageous to hold at least a Master’s degree in a relevant field since many companies require them.
-Plus, many employers prefer to hire candidates having an advanced degree in life sciences.
+Plus, many employers prefer to hire candidates with an advanced degree in life sciences.
 Those with a Bachelor’s degree in journalism or English can also become medical writers.
 Some medical writers opt for specialization, such as earning a PharmD degree, while others go to medical schools to become licensed medical professionals.

 Ending Note